sebastian-apps/restful_flask/README.md

 # RESTful Flask

-To Do List RESTful API in Flask for tracking tasks and the steps for involved in completing tasks.
+To Do List RESTful API in Flask for tracking tasks and tracking the steps involved in completing tasks.

 <br />